 Your emotions are dependant on how you react to certain situations.
 Fear, anxiety, and depression stem from a variety of things.
 Aspects such as your past experiences, your worldview, and how you are treated by other people all cause you to react and behave in different ways.
 Meditation is vitally useful in teaching you how to be aware of your surroundings and your inner thoughts.

-Counselling and psychotherapy services such as the Ottawa Counselling and Psychotherapy Centre can show you how to meditate and deal with a variety of emotions.
+Counselling and psychotherapy services can show you how to meditate and deal with a variety of emotions.
 From behavioural and psychodynamic therapy to somatic approaches, this centre has many therapists that can assist.
 Each therapist has a specialized skill set to deal with all sorts of mental issues, and their services are available online.